 You don’t have to pay top dollar for dried herbs and herbal teas — preserve them at home with a food dehydrator for a fraction of the cost.
 They will be more flavorful and nutritious than supermarket brands, and the process is effortless.

-And these units are not limited to just drying herbs, you can use them to dehydrate anything from fruits and vegetables to salmon and various types of meat.
+The top-rated herb dehydrators in this guide are not limited to just drying herbs, you can use them to preserve anything from fruits and vegetables to salmon and various types of meat.

 - Best Box-Type Herb Dehydrator: COSORI Premium Food Dehydrator